 (CHRISTIAN ORGANIZATION and CONFLICT – continued)

-But drawing from his sense of right and wrong, Charlemagne reformed the clergy.
+The ruler of Franks, Charlemagne (r.
+800-24) was a devout Christian who had four wives and children by five mistresses.
+Drawing from his sense of right and wrong, he reformed the clergy.
 To be ordained a priest one had to take an examination.
 Anyone, priest or commoner, committing fornication was obliged by law to do penance for ten years, three of these years living on bread and water.
 A cleric committing adultery and begetting a child had to do penance for seven years.
 If a cleric lusted after a woman and was not able to commit the act because the woman would not comply, he had to do penance for half a year on bread and water and for a whole year abstain from wine and meat.

-Charlemagne tried to discourage slavery.
-Slavery remained and a slave might be hanged for committing an act for which a free man would receive a lesser punishment.
+Charlemagne tried to discourage slavery, but slavery in his realm survived.
+A slave might be hanged for committing an act for which a free man would receive a lesser punishment.
 Christians were allowed to beat their slaves, but if they did so to an extent that killed the slave they would be punished.
 Only the authorities were allowed to take a life.

 The common Frank, meanwhile, had their worldly pleasures that conflicted with morality as perceived by local religious authority.
 On special holidays people might dance and sing the pagan or ribald songs of their forefathers.
-Churchmen complained of the peasants singing "wicked songs" that were the lures of the devil.
+Churchmen complained of this singing of "wicked songs" that were the lures of the devil.

 The disorder that came with the raiding in the 800s and 900s left Christianity fragmented.
 The papacy in Rome was cut off from its bishops and from monasteries, which became dominated by the warlords willing to protect them.